-It will take place in Darmstadt, Germany from 27th until 28th September 2016.
+It took place in Darmstadt, Germany from 27th until 28th September 2016.

 SCOPE-CM (“Sustained and COordinated Processing of Environmental satellite data for Climate Monitoring”) is a network of agencies and operators of environmental satellite systems and interfaces with WMO, WCRP, GCOS, CGMS, CEOS and GEO.
 It offers its support to coordinate and facilitate international activities to generate Climate Data Records (CDR) from multi-agency satellite data.
 Within SCOPE-CM, the contributing organisations coordinate their scientific and technical development activities and cooperate on the basis of shared and distributed responsibilities for the generation of global products.

 The SCOPE-CM Network was established in November 2008 with the approval of the first Implementation Plan.
 The initial participating organisations include the operators of operational satellites: CMA (China Meteorological Administration), EUMETSAT (European Organisation for Meteorological Satellites), JMA (Japan Meteorological Agency), and NOAA (National Oceanic and Atmospheric Administration, USA).

 In the first phase 2008-2012 five pilot projects were conducted in order to establish partnership and perform coordinated activities within SCOPE-CM.
 The achievements of these pilot projects include inter alia the coherent and coordinated implementation of a single retrieval algorithm at different satellite processing chains (geostationary surface albedo), the systematic inter-comparison of different approaches to derive cloud properties from the 30 years AVHRR data record.